 - Tap Clear Data at the bottom of the screen

 Pay attention to the images above while you’re in Google Chrome.
-If you don’t change the drop-down menu, it only deletes the last hour of your browser history.
+Basically, make sure you tap the drop-down menu where it says “time range” and choose a time length.
+If you don’t change this it only deletes the last hour of your browser history.
 If you need to remove more than that, change the length and do it again.